 - Assistance with completion of county required forms

 - Processing of Education Materials (books and supplies) request for reimbursements or advances.

 - Work-study opportunities for eligible students

 To be eligible for the Cerritos College CalWORKs program an individual must be receiving cash aid from the county, be in good standing with the college, and have developed or be in the process of developing a welfare-to-work plan with the local county welfare office.

 4. How do I make an appointment to see a CalWORKs counselor?

-You can make an appointment to see a CalWORKs counselor in person at the Career Services Center located in the Administration Quad or by calling the Career Services Appointment Center at (562) 860-2451 Ext.
-2356.
+You can make an appointment to see a CalWORKs counselor in person at the CalWORKs Office located in the Santa Barbara Building towards the back of the Cerritos College Campus or by calling: (562) 860-2451 Ext.
+2593

-While we make all attempts to maintain available counseling appointment; however, time of the year, you may find it difficult to schedule an appointment.
-We ask that you immediately call your GAIN services worker and ask for an extension.
-For further clarification your county worker can call the CalWORKs office at (562) 860-2451 Ext.
+While we make all attempts to maintain available counseling appointments; depending on the time of the year, you may find it difficult to schedule an appointment.
+We ask that you to immediately contact your GAIN services worker and ask for an extension.
+For further clarification your county worker can call the CalWORKs office directly at (562) 860-2451 Ext.
 2593.

 6. What if my mom or dad is on CalWORKs, do I qualify?

 CalWORKs services are available for the individual who is receiving cash aid, being dependent does not make you eligible.